 Otherwise, the same rules apply.
 Keep what you have room for and what you can’t wait to wear.

 protip– Limit t-shirt piles on a shelf to 5 shirts and under.
 Any higher and you are asking for an avalanche.

-There now, your t-shirts are done and hopefully someone in your family will want to follow your lead.
+Once your t-shirts are done hopefully someone in your family will want to follow your lead.
 Being organized (and not being mean about it) has enough advantages to inspire your spouse to follow suit, or at least to try.